 3. Ensure you have enough free space on the drive

 Apple recommends reserving at least 20% of free space on your startup drive.
 Your Mac needs enough room to breathe freely.
 But when there’s a lack of physical or virtual memory, your Mac’s performance drags down, and Kernel Panic is quite common.

 - Choose Apple menu > About This Mac.

 - Switch to the Storage tab.

-If your main volume is approaching full capacity, then you ought to make more room on it.
+If your main volume is approaching full capacity, then you ought to make more room for it.
 The obvious solution would be to delete unused apps or whatever old junk is stored there.
-Or simply leave it to a dedicated app to free up your drive.
-For instance, try this one as it’s reported to find 74 GB of junk on an average Mac.
+You can click Manage and try to free up some space using the built-in Apple tools.

 Kernel Panic may happen due to corrupted files or issues with external devices.
 Fortunately, Apple partially took care of this with their built-in Disk Utility.
-Launching Disk Utility’s First Aid tool would detect any disk errors and if it can solve it, you’re lucky again.
+Launching Disk Utility’s First Aid tool would detect any disk errors, and if it can solve them, you’re lucky again.

 - Choose Apple menu > Restart.

 - Hold down Command + R while you restart the computer.